Comcast/plax/doc/devnotes.md

 1. Figure out the tag for the release.
 Consider using [`svu`](https://github.com/caarlos0/svu).
 Example `svu patch`.

-1. Create and push the tag:
+1. Create and push the (annotated) tag:

     ```Shell
 	git tag -a v0.5.7 -m "Endgame: Fix all remaining bugs"